Texas, Oh Texas

 Texas’ infamous dry counties are another legal minefield that its drinking citizens have to navigate.
 If you’ve ever been at a ranch in Texas and driven 2 hours on a beer-run, then you know how annoying these can be.
 They’re usually a byproduct of outdated laws and a lack of reason to update them.

 In actuality though, there are very few true dry counties.
 Legally, a dry county means all forms of alcohol consumption and purchase are illegal everywhere in the county, whereas in wet counties all forms of alcohol consumption are legal everywhere in the county.
 As a result, most counties in Texas are mixed counties, allowing alcohol laws to differ from area to area.

-Take Irion County, where only beer is legal, or Rusk County, where beer, wine and mixed beverages are permitted—but only in restaurants.The state is full of these non-sequiturs and upon inspection begins to look like a giant Rubik’s Cube of different combinations of alcohol laws: fun for a time but ultimately frustrating and impossible to figure out if you’ve been drinking.
+Take Irion County, where only beer is legal, or Rusk County, where beer, wine and mixed beverages are permitted—but only in restaurants.The state is full of these non-sequiturs, and upon inspection begins to resemble a giant Rubik’s Cube of different combinations of alcohol laws: fun for a time but ultimately frustrating and impossible to figure out if you’ve been drinking.

 For instance, Texas is one of only ten states in which parents can purchase alcohol for minors so long as the parents are visible.
 Johnny Manziel brought this gem of a law to the public’s attention when he was harangued for visiting Avenu Lounge in Dallas with his parents.

 Another group of legal underage-drinking enablers, spouses, can share a drink thanks to a similar loophole.
 So long as one half of the marital duo is of legal drinking age, they take on guardianship responsibilities for their partner and can legally buy them drinks.
 While it’s not author-recommended, marrying an older spouse is perhaps the quickest way to underage drinking, though it does entail spending a lifetime with that person.

 Some alcohol prohibitions exist in Texas that many of its citizens are unaware of, only noticing when their purchase of booze is obstructed.
 For instance, dry counties such as Houston Heights circumvent the rules by forming private “drinking clubs.”